 What is the Road to Hana?

-What is referred to as the Road to Hana is actually Highway 360 also known as Hana Highway which stretches along the southeastern coast of Maui.
-If you follow the itinerary below, you’ll realize that the Road to Hana actually goes quite a ways past Hana, all the way to the Kīpahulu District of Haleakalā National Park.
+What is referred to as the Road to Hana is actually Highway 360 also known as Hana Highway.
+It stretches along the southeastern coast of Maui from Haiku to Alelele Falls.
+If you follow this itinerary, you’ll realize that the Road to Hana actually goes quite a ways past Hana, all the way to the Kīpahulu District of Haleakalā National Park.

 NEED SOME HELP NAVIGATING?If you don’t want to drive the road to hana or don’t feel capable, you can hire a tour guide. many companies offer suburban tours along the famous maui highway. if you do decide to drive yourself but would like commentary, consider purchasing The shaka guide for audio description of the most famous stops as you drive along.